Biomarker testing for metastatic colorectal cancer patients to create individual treatment plans

 There are many treatment options

-Biomarkers, short for biological markers, are biological molecules found in blood, other body fluids or tissues that may be measured to provide information about your tumor.Once biomarker testing is done, results of a biomarker test may:
+Biomarkers, short for biological markers, are biological molecules found in blood, other body fluids, or tissues that can be measured to provide information about a tumor’s characteristics.
+A biomarker test may offer medical providers a wealth of information, including:

-- Provide insight on the likely outcome from the cancer if it is left untreated (i.e. prognosis)
+Insight on the likely outcome of a cancer if it is left untreated (i.e. prognosis)

-- Predict the likelihood of the cancer’s response to a specific treatment plan or lack of response to a treatment plan
+The likelihood of the cancer’s response or lack of response to a specific treatment plan (predictive)

-- Knowing your biomarker status can help you and your doctor decide on which treatment plan may be effective for you and avoid treatments that may not work for you.
+Knowing your biomarker status may help you and your doctor decide on the most effective treatment plan for you, while avoiding treatments that may not work for you.

 Knowing your biomarker status

-Each patient’s genetic makeup of his/her tumor is unique.
-Knowing your biomarker status—the genetic structure of your tumor—may help you and your doctor select an appropriate treatment plan.
+The genetic makeup of each patient’s tumor is unique.
+Knowing your biomarker status—the genetic characteristics of your tumor—may help you and your doctor select an appropriate treatment plan.

-When you’re diagnosed with mCRC, you and your doctor want to get as much information as you can to make appropriate health care decisions.
-It’s important to know your tumor biomarker status early in the diagnosis.
+When you’re diagnosed with metastatic colorectal cancer (mCRC), you and your doctor want to get as much information as possible to make appropriate health care decisions.
+It’s important to know your tumor biomarkers early in treatment.
 When you understand your disease and how it affects your body, you can team up with your doctor to manage your treatment plan.

-As a patient with metastatic colorectal cancer, you and your caregivers are encouraged to keep an open dialogue with your doctors to stay current on genetic testing and what this means for your treatment plan.
+As a patient with mCRC, you and your caregivers are encouraged to keep an open dialogue with your doctors to stay current on genetic and biomarker testing and what it could mean for your treatment plan.

-- Ask your doctor how your biomarker status will affect your care plan.
+Ask your doctor how your biomarker status will affect your treatment plan.